 What’s the issue?

-The Federal Reserve has indicated that it will develop a real-time payments network to facilitate interbank funds settlement by 2023 or 2024.
-In a real-time payments environment, system funds will leave a payer’s account and be deposited into a receiver’s account immediately.
+The Federal Reserve has indicated that it will develop a faster payments network to facilitate interbank funds settlement by 2023 or 2024.
+In a faster payments environment, system funds will leave a payer’s account and be deposited into a receiver’s account immediately.
 Since 2017, The Clearing House has operated its own Real Time Payments Network, which reaches about 50% of deposit accounts.
 The development of a system by the Federal Reserve would provide an additional opportunity for financial institutions to take advantage of a real-time payments network for the benefit of their customers.

 How does it affect consumers?